 The Bank has documented key operational processes, SOPs.
-Roles and responsibilities towards various activities has been defined and internal control mechanism has been put in place.
+Roles and responsibilities towards various activities have been defined and internal control mechanism has been put in place.
 The Operational risk management framework of the Bank is governed by the Board approved Operational Risk Management policy.
 Further, the Bank has put in place Information Security Policy and Cyber Risk Policy.
-To ensure continuity of operations of the Bank, Business continuity management and disaster recovery policy has been put in place.
+The Bank has put in place policies, processes and systems for managing business continuity and outsourcing risks.
+The BCM & DR Committee has oversight on business continuity and ORMC on outsourcing risk.

-The Bank has recently gone live with Phase 1 of its Information Technology systems for the management of various activities, the key components of which include: Loan management system (LMS), Treasury management system, Finance and accounting system (Oracle GL), ALM system for preparation of a structural liquidity statement and interest rate risk statements, HR system (Darwin box).
+The Bank has gone live with Phase 1 of its Information Technology systems for the management of various activities, the key components of which include: Loan management system (LMS), Treasury management system, Finance and accounting system (Oracle GL), ALM system for preparation of a structural liquidity statement and interest rate risk statements, HR system (Darwin box).